 - Equip the children with a knowledge of internet safety, use of social media and the perils of online gaming and information sharing.

-- Ensure that ICT is integrated into all areas of the curriculum in order to provide pupils with the opportunities to apply the skills taught.
+- Ensure that computing is integrated into all areas of the curriculum in order to provide pupils with the opportunities to apply the skills taught.

-- Timetabling of technology to ensure pupils in all other classes are able to use PCs and tablets to cover statutory requirements and allow for small group directed teaching of ICT skills.
+- Timetabling of technology to ensure pupils in all other classes are able to use computing resources (PCS, Microsoft Surface Go Notebooks and i-Pads) to cover statutory requirements and allow for whole class and small group directed teaching of computing skills.

-- Monitor the quality and quantity of equipment available, with the intention of purchasing more electronic notebooks in order to further integrate ICT skills into all lessons, for every pupil, when required.
+- Monitor the quality and quantity of equipment available, with the intention of purchasing more notebooks in order to further integrate computing skills into all lessons, for every pupil, when required.

-- Learners are developing an increased knowledge and skill in ICT in each class, which can be utilised across the curriculum.
+- Learners are developing an increased knowledge and skill in computing in each class, which can be utilised across the curriculum.

-- All pupils within each class have more access to ICT in order to fulfil statutory requirements of coverage.
+- All pupils within each class have more access to computing in order to fulfil statutory requirements of coverage.

 - Children from class one are learning to use skills which they help their peers with, within the normal school day and access a PC as part of their daily learning choices.

-- Staff are using new ‘free-content’ to teach ICT to students therefore money saved by not having to pay annual subscriptions for published schemes.
+- Staff are using new ‘free-content’ to teach computing to students therefore money saved by not having to pay annual subscriptions for published schemes.